Skip to main content

 How do typical late fees vary by rent price range?

 Late fees typically scale with rent amounts.
 For rent under $1,000/month, typical late fees average $35-50 (4-5%).
 For rent $1,000-2,000/month, fees average $50-100 (5%).
 For luxury rentals over $3,000/month, fees can reach $150-300 (5-10%).
-However, state caps override lease terms—California's 5% cap means a $5,000 rental can only charge $250 maximum, even if the lease specifies more.
+However, state caps override lease terms - California's 5% safe harbor means fees above $250 on a $5,000 rental face serious legal challenge.

 What states have the lowest typical late fees?